S8G reactor: History

 The S8G reactor was designed by General Electric for use on the Ohio-class submarines.
 The 220 MWth S8G reactor compartment for the Ohio submarines is 42 ft in diameter, 55 ft long and weighs 2,750 tons.

 Design

 This nuclear reactor utilizes natural circulation which is capable of operating at a significant fraction of full power without reactor coolant pumps.

 A land-based prototype of the reactor plant was built at Knolls Atomic Power Laboratory's Kesselring Site in West Milton, New York.
 The prototype was used for testing and crew training throughout the 1980s.
-In 1994, the core was replaced with an S6W reactor, designed for the then-new Seawolf-class submarine.
+In 1994, the core was replaced with an S6W reactor, designed for the new Seawolf-class submarine.

 The prototype is equipped with an automatic reactor fill system that can flood the reactor with borated water in the event of a loss-of-coolant accident.

+The S8G reactor is in use in Ohio-class submarines and has a power rating of 26.1 MW.